Sustainable mobility as an environmentally friendly means of transport

 Sustainable mobility is the notion of changing transportation in a way that is more environmentally friendly.
-The goal is to reduce fuel consumption and emissions in a way that will allow the ecosystem to recuperate.
-As a result, ‘Green Driving’, is used synonymously in Anglo-American speaking countries.
-Ultimately, the aim is to implement sustainable transportation that uses fewer resources, allows for more green spaces, and helps to safeguard the environment.
-Today we are sharing examples of sustainable mobility as an environmentally friendly transport.
+The goal is to reduce fuel consumption and emissions in such a way that will allow the ecosystem to recuperate.
+As a result, ‘Green Driving’ is used synonymously in the Anglo-American linguistic area.
+Ultimately, the aim is to implement sustainable transportation that uses fewer resources, allows for more green spaces and helps to safeguard the environment.
+Today we are sharing examples of sustainable mobility as an environmentally friendly means of transport.

 Reducing traffic